First Battle of the Masurian Lakes: Casualties and losses

 Casualties 1st Army at the First Battle of the Masurian Lakes were estimated by the staff of the Russian North-Western front at 100,000 men (of which up to 50% were prisoners), 122 machine guns and 150 guns.

 For the entire East Prussian campaign, according to the lists of regiments and reports of the commanders of divisions and brigades 1st Army, 275 officers and 9,347 soldiers were killed, 557 officers and 25,616 soldiers were wounded, 449 officers and 65,608 soldiers were missing, in total - 1,826 officers and 115,374 soldiers (including without indication casualty categories - 545 officers and 14,219 soldiers of the 54th and 72nd Infantry Divisions).

 Due to the defeat of a number of headquarters and the loss of documents, the casualties of almost the entire 54th Infantry Division remain unexplained (as of September 18, 1914, 284 officers, 11,810 soldiers, 24 machine guns, 19 guns were missing in the division; it was disbanded) and partially - also the disbanded 72nd Infantry Division and the 76th Artillery Brigade (lost without categorization only 25 officers, 1,100 soldiers, 40 guns).

-First Battle of the Masurian Lakes was the development and continuation of the plan of the command of the 8th German Army to destroy the Russian armies invading East Prussia.
+First Battle of the Masurian Lakes was the development and continuation of the plan of the command of the German 8th Army to destroy the Russian armies invading East Prussia.
 P. von Hindenburg and E. Ludendorff decided to repeat the encirclement operation, organizing a powerful strike at the junction of the 1st and 10th Russian armies with access to the rear of the 1st.
-The 8th German Army lost for the whole of September 1914 (more accurate data is not available) 1,555 dead, 10,412 wounded and 1,552 missing.
+The German 8th Army lost for the whole of September 1914 (more accurate data is not available) 1,555 dead, 10,412 wounded and 1,552 missing.
 More than 30,000 Russian prisoners and 150 guns were announced to have been captured.

 In the battles of September 7–15, emphasis was placed on the qualitative superiority of the German troops in artillery, on maneuvering with fire.
 The Russian troops were not ready for this, and their defense could not withstand the long artillery preparations that had not been used before.
 Nevertheless, the 1st Army was not surrounded.
 The firmness of the defense on the Angerapp River made it possible to fend off the maneuver of the German cavalry and prevent it from destroying the headquarters and rear of the army.
 However, the actions of Rennenkampf were dissatisfied.
-Vasily Flug angrily wrote to the Chief of Staff of the armies of the North-Western Front V. Oranovsky:"The catastrophe with Samsonov made such a deep impression that we want to avoid any action involving even the smallest risk, forgetting that there is no victory without risk.
+Vasily Flug angrily wrote to the Chief of Staff of the armies of the North-Western Front V. Oranovsky: "The catastrophe with Samsonov made such a deep impression that we want to avoid any action involving even the smallest risk, forgetting that there is no victory without risk.
 To justify our indecision, we put forward the colossal numbers of troops that the enemy allegedly has ...
 The Germans seem to us ubiquitous".